 Also, check out upcoming faculty recitals and performances!

-The Academy’s Spring Music Competition/ Fundraiser is open to anyone in the community – including students from the Academy and outside schools/ studios!
+The Academy’s Music Competition and Fundraiser is open to anyone in the community – including students from the Academy and outside schools/ studios!
 Competitors submit an Audition Video, are judged and scored from a panel of Mason School of Music professors, and receive valuable feedback.
 High-scoring participants are invited to perform at a special “Honors Recital” in Mason’s Harris Theatre.

 SPOTLIGHT ON THE ARTS FESTIVAL